Ashton Andrepont

 Aluminotes

-The Aluminotes home page, with the logo on the right (a black paper crane against a bright red-orange gradient) and information about the website on the left.
+The Aluminotes home page, with the logo on the right (a black paper crane against a bright red-orange gradient, the letters "Al" in a bold black to white gradient font behind it) and information about the website on the left.

 You can find the code at https://github.com/DudeSquaredEdud/Aluminotes